TuomasJalonen/tj-classifier/README.md

 This is a TensorFlow.js web application where users can classify images selected locally or taken with their device's camera.
 The app uses a neural network, which can be changed according to your needs to solve your problem.

-It is hosted on [Google Cloud](https://tj-classifier.ew.r.appspot.com) so feel free to test it!

 If you're interested in making this to benefit your business, please contact me on [LinkedIn](https://www.linkedin.com/in/tuomasjalonen/).

 ## Flow